Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12.

-You have learned to transform yourself, graining the following benefits:
+You have learned to transform yourself.

 * You learn the polymorph spell and can cast it without expending a spell slot.
 But you can only transform into snakes.
 You can cast this spell a number of times equal to your Charisma modifier (minimum of once) and you regain all uses once you finish a long rest.
 * You can use 3 of your uses to transform into a Naga (if you have the required level as described in the polymorph spell) You don’t get any spellcasting abilities of the chosen Naga.